Apillon/apillon-services/services/computing/README.md

 # Apillon Computing Service - Computing

-Computing Service provides functionality for creating contracts on blockchains.
+Computing Service provides functionality for deploying and interaction with secure execution environments (SEE).
+For Phala this is done by Deploying a smart contract and calling it's methods which are then executed in SEE.

 ## Table of Contents